-(measure: thousand barrels per day; source: The U.S. Energy Information Administration)
+(measure: thousand barrels per day; Source: The U.S. Energy Information Administration)

-For that indicator, The U.S. Energy Information Administration provides data for the USA from 1980 to 2014.
-The average value for the USA during that period was 2027.54 thousand barrels per day with a minumum of 1469 thousand barrels per day in 1980 and a maximum of 2495 thousand barrels per day in 2013.
+For that indicator, we provide data for the USA from 2006 to 2014.
+The average value for the USA during that period was 1408.22 thousand barrels per day with a minimum of 1308 thousand barrels per day in 2010 and a maximum of 1544 thousand barrels per day in 2013.

 Definition: Liquefied petroleum gases include ethane, ethylene, propane, propylene, normal butane, butylene, isobutane, and isobutylene.
 The Liquefied Petroleum Gases consumption also includes, where data are available, liquefied petroleum gases sold directly from natural gas processing plants for fuel or chemical uses and pentanes plus.